Are you an advisor? Go to Unbiased Pro

 Retiring in Oklahoma: a complete guide

-This article will take you through the main things you need to consider if you are retiring in Oklahoma.
+These are the main things to think about if you are considering retiring in Oklahoma.

 Is Oklahoma a good place to retire?

-According to data from the U.S. Census Bureau in 2020, Oklahoma had a population of approximately 4 million people, with over 16% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2024, Oklahoma had a population of approximately 4 million people, with nearly 17% of the population being over the age of 65, making it one of the top states with a large retirement population.

-Oklahoma is a growing retirement destination for many Americans seeking a peaceful and affordable environment with access to outdoor activities, cultural events, and friendly communities.
+Accordingly, many people do seem to think of it as a retirement destination, particularly for those looking for a peaceful and affordable environment with access to outdoor activities, cultural events, and friendly communities.

-With its scenic landscapes, vibrant cities, and low cost of living, Oklahoma is retirement-friendly, offering a unique retirement experience that attracts many retirees every year.
+With its scenic landscapes and low cost of living, Oklahoma is retirement-friendly, offering a unique retirement experience that may be attractive to many.

 What are the pros and cons of retiring in Oklahoma?

-Like any state, Oklahoma has some pros and cons for retiring there.
+Like any state, there are advantages and disadvantages to retiring in Oklahoma.
 It’s important to consider all of these before you pack up and move.

-• Affordable cost of living: Oklahoma has a lower cost of living than many other states, which can be a significant advantage for retirees on a fixed income.
-Housing, healthcare, and transportation costs are generally lower than the national average.
+• Lower cost of living: Oklahoma has a lower cost of living than many other states, which can be a significant advantage for retirees on a fixed income.
+Housing, healthcare, and transportation costs are generally lower than the national average; in fact, it’s almost 15% below the national average.

 • Friendly communities: Oklahoma is known for its friendly and welcoming communities, with a strong sense of community spirit.
 Retirees can enjoy living in a supportive environment that offers plenty of opportunities to make new friends and socialize.